urbit/docs/tutorials/arvo/parsing.md

 ```

 For the remainder of this tutorial we will make use of `+scan` so that we do not
-need to deal directly with `nail`s unles it would be ilustrative to do so.
+need to deal directly with `nail`s except where it is ilustrative to do so.

 ## Parser modifiers